guilhermevescovi/Web-scrapping-and-NLP-Real-State-data/README.md

 Repository files description
 ======
 `Homework_4.ipynb`
 Main file with the work explanation to perform the analisys.
 We import most of the functions from the other .py files in the folder.
+There is also a password3.txt file in the folder, we use it during the second part of the work.